 New York was infested with hip, trendy gyms for young professionals and the old and out of shape.
 I passed them daily.
 Now I had to face the music.
 I needed to get in shape.
 So I swallowed my pride and joined a gym only a couple of blocks away.

 At first, the gym was actually good.
 I would do my time on the treadmill and the stationary bikes.
 But after a while, I started to get a little aimless.
 To my surprise, I enjoyed working out but didn't know what to do other than the same handful of standard exercises.
 All of my workouts were based on those little illustrations on the side of the machines.

-Discouraged and bored, I stopped going to the gym regularly.
+I stopped going to the gym regularly.
 It wasn't long before that slog up the stairs of my building became a test of endurance again.
-In the summer, the added heat made it harder to breathe, and being drenched in sweat made things worse.
+The added heat made it harder to breathe in the summer, and being drenched in sweat made things worse.
 I’d had enough.

 Since I had a fear of riding my bike or jogging in the streets of my beloved city, the next logical step was to go back to the gym.
 Only this time, I told myself that I’d get a personal trainer.
 But with that came its own set of stressors and anxiety.

 I had seen personal trainers at my gym before.
 You couldn’t miss them.
 All of them were young, attractive, and in unfair shape.
 There was something about having this hot young person standing next to my old sweaty being, barking orders at me that was a huge turn-off to the whole idea.
 That said, I needed the help.

 While looking online for a good workout routine, I scrolled through endless videos of the same perfect youngsters that were in my gym.
 The things they were doing seemed very unrealistic to me.
 But then I came across a company that offered personalized one-on-one trainers.